EkulRF/BestFilmsByCountry/README.md

 python get_movies.py
 ```

 Data is saved to `countries.json`.
-A lot of countries do not have data (due to the way movies are fetched).
+A few countries do not have data.
+See which ones by [running the script](#fetch-movie-data-from-tmdb-api).

 ```json
 [